joomla/accessibility/docs/quickstart.md

 * [Use the specification template](template-description.md).

 ### Test Joomla UI custom elements
-You can also contribute to the development of this documentation by testing the new UI custom elements that are part of the [Joomla UI Components](https://joomla-projects.github.io/custom-elements/#/).
+You can also contribute to the development of this documentation by testing the new UI custom elements that are part of the [Joomla UI Components](https://joomla-projects.github.io/custom-elements/#/) project.

 ### Submit your suggestions
 If you have comments, suggestions for changes, corrections, report them [using the Issues](https://github.com/joomla/accessibility/issues).